GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 <!--lint disable first-heading-level-->

 Check this page often to learn about changes to Chrome extensions, extensions documentation, or related policy or other changes.
 You'll find other notices posted on the [Extensions Google Group](https://groups.google.com/a/chromium.org/g/chromium-extensions).
 The [Extensions News](/tags/extensions-news/) tag lists articles about some of the topics listed here.
 (It even has [an RSS feed](/feeds/extensions-news.xml).)
 The [Chrome schedule](https://chromiumdash.appspot.com/schedule) lists stable and beta release dates.

+### Chrome 116: More than we can fit here {: #chrome-116 }

+<p class="color-secondary-text type--caption">Posted on <time>July 21, 2023</time></p>

+Chrome 116 is a big release for extensions.
+You can now open side panels programmatically.
+A new method lets you learn if there's an active offscreen document.
+Service workers got serveral improvements.
+There's enough improvements in 116 that we've written [a blog post to cover them](/blog/chrome-116-beta-whats-new-for-extensions/#runtime-get-contexts).
+Chrome 116 is in beta as of July 19.

 ### Blog post: What's happening in Chrome Extensions {: #whats-happening-7-23 }